gbhachu/Word-Count/README.md

  1.Write an application that outputs the individual words that appear in the book, and how many times that word appears in the text file.

- 2.The second part is to also output whether the number of times each word appears is a prime number.The following assumptions can be made:Ignore punctuation and capitalisation TDD is expected.
+ 2.The second part is to also output whether the number of times each word appears is a prime number.

+ The following assumptions can be made:
+ * Ignore punctuation and capitalisation
+ * TDD is expected

 ## Requirements
 Install Node and npm from terminal